etetteh/e/deep_learning/image_classification/README.md

 The script makes use of the following libraries, which can be installed following their respective instructions:
 1. Python 3.10 or earlier.
 I recommend installing through [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 2. Latest stable release of [Pytorch](https://pytorch.org/get-started/locally/).
 Earlier versions should be okay.
-3. Pre-release version of [timm](https://github.com/rwightman/pytorch-image-models).
-Run `pip install --pre timm` to install.
+3. Pre-release version of [timm](https://github.com/rwightman/pytorch-image-models) for the models used in this research project
 4. [TorchMetrics](https://torchmetrics.readthedocs.io/en/stable/) for computing metrics
 5. [SHAP](https://shap.readthedocs.io/en/latest/index.html#) for model explainability
-6. [ONNX](https://onnx.ai/) for model exporting to run inference
+6. [ONNX](https://onnx.ai/) for exporting model for inference
 7. [FastAPI](https://fastapi.tiangolo.com/) for running inference on single or multiple images

 ## Documentation